kasun61/credit-card-clustering/README.md

 # credit-card-clustering
 Credit Card Dataset for Clustering from [Kaggle](https://www.kaggle.com/datasets/arjunbhasin2013/ccdata)

+This repository serves as a demo for creating a pipeline to run multiple models in a modularised fashion instead of using linear notebook(s).
+This implementation of preprocessing, clustering models and evaluation are meant for the purpose of execution, and not achieving the most optimal model accuracy.

 ## Repository Structure and Files

 - [data](data): contains all the data files